 - Absconding - prisoner has left a designated area and is away from direct custodial control, including walking away from work parties.

-Number of escapes
+Number of escapes per year

 Download escapes data: